• Share this on:

 Tips:

-• Enter your product in international competitions to attract potential buyers if you are producing premium olive oil.
-Consider also exhibiting at specialised fine food exhibitions, such as the International Food & Drink Event and Speciality Fine Food Fair.
+- If you are producing premium olive oil, enter your product in international competitions to attract potential buyers.
+Also consider exhibiting at specialised fine food exhibitions, such as the International Food & Drink Event and Speciality & Fine Food Fair.

-• Understand the retailers’ demand for sustainable products and make yourself more competitive by investing in different certification schemes, such as those involving corporate social responsibility (CSR) practices.
+- Understand the retailers’ demand for sustainable products and make yourself more competitive by investing in various certification schemes, such as those involving corporate social responsibility (CSR) practices.
 Food safety certification is a minimum requirement if you want to reach the retail segment.

 Which countries are you competing with?

-The main competitors for emerging olive oil suppliers are in Europe, namely in Spain.
-Exports from Spain supply more than 50% of all European olive oil imports.
-Greece, Italy and Portugal are other important supplying countries within Europe.
+The main competitors for emerging olive oil suppliers are in Europe, namely in Spain and Italy.
+Exports from those 2 countries supply more than 70% of all European olive oil imports.
+Greece and Portugal are 2 other important supplying countries within Europe.
 Tunisia is the main non-European supply country, followed by Morocco.
-Spain is characterised by large-scale production and price-competitive assortment.
-In Greece and Italy, many small-scale producers produce high-quality olive oil, while Tunisia has the strongest organic product range.
+Spain is characterised by large-scale production and a price-competitive assortment.
+In Italy and Greece, a large number of small-scale producers produce high-quality olive oil, while Tunisia has the strongest organic product range.

-Having the largest olive tree-planted area in the world, Spain accounts for more than half of the total olive growing area in Europe.
-The largest share of olive oil production is in Andalusia (80%) followed by Castile-La Mancha (8%), Extremadura (5%) and Catalonia (3%).
-With 32 protected designations of origin for olive oil, Spain is fully export-oriented, has a growing production but stagnating domestic consumption.
+Spain is the world’s largest producer of olive oil.
+Having the largest olive tree planted area in the world, Spain accounts for 50% of the total olive area in Europe.
+The largest share of olive oil production is located in Andalusia (80%) followed by Castilla-La Mancha (8%), Extremadura (5%) and Catalonia (3%).
+With 35 protected designations of origin for olive oil, Spain is fully export oriented and has a growing production but stagnating domestic consumption.

-Italy is the leading European market importing Greek olive oil, taking 76% of all Greek olive oil exports, followed by Spain (8%) and Germany (7%).
-In the past five years, the biggest increase in Greece’s olive oil exports came from higher exports to Italy, whose import market share increased by 10%.
-During the same period, Spain’s import market share declined by 11%.
+Italy is the leading market importing Greek olive oil, taking 65% of all Greek olive oil exports, followed by Spain (9%), Germany (8%) and the United States (5%).
+In recent years, the biggest increase in Greece’s olive oil exports was to Poland.
+Greek olive oil exports to Poland have increased almost fourfold, from 555 tonnes in 2018 to 2.1 thousand tonnes in 2022.

 Italian production is concentrated in the south, with Puglia as the leading producing area, followed by Calabria and Sicily.
 More than 400 olive cultivars are grown in Italy.
 The most common one is Coratina (especially in Puglia), famous for its high oleic acid content and oxidative stability.
 Other popular varieties are Ogliarola Salentina, Cellina di Nardò, Carolea, Frantoio and Leccino.
 Olive farms in Italy are relatively small compared to Spain; there are more than 800 thousand olive farms currently operating in Italy.

-Approximately half of the olive oi production in Portugal is concentrated in Alentejo, followed by Trás-Os-Montes and Beira Interior.
-The two leading olive varieties used in oil production are Galega Vulgar and Cobrançosa.
+Approximately half of the olive oil production in Portugal is concentrated in Alentejo, followed by Trás-Os-Montes and Beira Interior.
+The 2 leading olive varieties used in oil production are Galega Vulgar and Cobrançosa.
 Other important varieties include Carrasquenha, Cordovil, Maçanilha Algarvia, Verdeal and Madural.
-The number of olive trees is significantly growing, and production is being modernised in Alentejo.
+The number of olive trees is significantly growing and production is being modernised in Alentejo.
 This intensive growth is partially connected to the construction of the nearby Alqueva dam, enabling water for regular irrigation.

-Although Morocco is modernising its olive oil production, it still has a large presence of traditional oil mills.
+Morocco still has a large presence of traditional oil mills.
 The leading olive variety in Morocco is Picholine Marocaine, used in more than 96% of the country’s olive oil production.
-Other popular varieties are Picholine du Languedoc, Dahbia and Masala.
-Morocco is also continuously improving the quality of its olive oil.
-Several years ago, lampante olive oil was the most exported, but now EVOO represent the largest share of olive oil exports, and Moroccan olive oil has now won several awards in international competitions.
+Other popular varieties are Picholine du Languedoc, Dahbia and Meslala.
+The largest quantity of exported olive oils from Morocco is used for further processing by European refining, blending and bottling companies.
+However, Morocco is increasing its quality and a few Moroccan companies have won awards in international olive oil competitions.

 Which companies are you competing with?

-Many olive growers, grower cooperatives, olive oil mills, refineries, blending, and bottling companies supply to European markets, each of them with their own export strategies.
+Many olive growers, grower cooperatives, olive oil mills, refineries, blending and bottling companies supply European markets, each of them with their own export strategies.
 The sector is showing polarisation in terms of size due to price competition.
 The number of small farmers and oil mills is decreasing while large-scale production and processing is increasing.
-An estimated half of olive oil retail sales in the world is bottled by only five or six large companies.
+An estimated 50% of olive oil retail sales in the world is bottled by only 5 or 6 large companies.

 Spain

 More than 1,800 olive mills, 1,600 packing companies, 6,000 pomace mills and more than 20 refineries process olive oil in Spain.
-More than 840 of these businesses are in Andalusia, especially in Jaén province.
+More than 840 of these businesses are located in Andalusia, especially in Jaén province.
 Andalusia has the largest number of olive oil processors, and the largest olive mills in terms of capacity, some of which can process 2.5 thousand tonnes per month.
-Most Spanish mills use two-phase decanter centrifuges, and do not operate independently, but related to packing facilities.
+Most Spanish mills use 2-phase decanter centrifuges and do not operate independently, but are related to packing facilities.

 Despite the large number of olive mills, up to 50% of Spain’s producing cooperatives belong to large cooperatives that gather operations such as growing, processing, packing and exporting.
 Some of the largest Spanish olive oil cooperatives are Dcoop, Olivar de Segura, Jaencoop, Almazaras de la Subbética, Oleoestepa, Interoleo, Cooperalia, Oleotoledo, Montes Norte and Unió.
 The largest individual olive oil processor in Spain, and in the world, is La Cooperativa Nuestra Señora del Pilar with 14 production lines (member of Jaencoop).